Pressure-Cooker Sicilian Meat Sauce

 - Grated Parmesan cheese, optional

 - Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat; add 2 Tbsp. olive oil.
 In batches, brown the pork on all sides.
-Set aside.
+Remove and set aside.

 - Add remaining oil to pressure cooker; saute onion for 2 minutes.
 Add garlic; cook 1 minute more.
 Add next 11 ingredients.
 Transfer meat to pressure cooker.
 Pour in broth and red wine; bring to a light boil.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 35 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes and then quick release any remaining pressure according to manufacturer's instructions.
+Lock lid; close pressure-release valve.
+Adjust pressure to high and set time for 35 minutes.
+When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure.